mdiazcl/fuzzbunch-debian/README.md

     └── touches
 ```

-**4.- Install Python2.6 and pywin32 (winetrick will install both) **
+## Step 4: Install Python2.6 and pywin32 (winetrick will install both)
 ```
 winetricks python26
 ```

-:warning: You may have problems pressing the "Next" button.
+> :warning: You may have problems pressing the "Next" button.
 If that's the case you have to install wine32 by doing the following (it may take a while):

 ```
 dpkg --add-architecture i386 && apt-get update && apt-get install wine32
 ```

-**5.- Fuzzbunch Configure **
+## Step 5: Fuzzbunch Configure

 Switch to our fuzzbunch working folder

 ```